 Lee Burns, Lindsey Clark-Ryan, John Gibson, Dwight Pogue, John Slepian, Fraser Stables, Lynne Yamamoto

-Thirteen courses, which will include:
+Requirements: 12 courses, which will include:

-- Two 100-level studio courses selected from the following: ARS 161, ARS 162, ARS 163, and ARS 164 Note that certain upper level courses indicate specific 100-level course prerequisites
+1. One 100-level course selected from the following: ARS 161, ARS 162, ARS 163, ARS 164, ARS 172.
+(Note that certain upper-level courses indicate specific 100-level course prerequisites.)

-electronic media (Smith or Five College digital or video production may count as upper level digital courses)
+- electronic media.
+Smith or Five-College digital or video production may count as upper-level digital courses.

-Declaring the Plan B Major
+Declaring the Major

-A student may declare a Plan B major anytime after she has completed the introductory (100 level) studio art requirements and one additional studio art course.
+Declaring the Plan B major A student may declare a Plan B major any time after she has completed the introductory (100 level) studio art requirements and one additional studio art course.
 She must submit a portfolio of work to the Portfolio Review Committee.
 Portfolios will be reviewed each semester, just before the advising period.
 Students who receive a negative evaluation will be encouraged to take an additional studio course or courses, and resubmit their portfolio at a subsequent review time.
 Students who receive a negative evaluation may resubmit their portfolios in subsequent reviews up to and including the last portfolio review available during their sophomore year.
 These students will be offered suggestions for strengthening their portfolios through additional studio coursework in the same or other media represented in the portfolio.
 The additional studio courses will count toward fulfilling the major requirements.

-Mapping the Plan B Major
+Mapping the Major

 Upon receiving a positive portfolio evaluation, a student should select and meet with a studio art adviser.
 Together they will discuss her interests and review her studio work to date, and select an area of studio in which she will concentrate.
 In exceptional cases the student and her adviser may design a sequence of studio courses that draws from several areas of concentration.